 Research ethics approval

 Successfully implementing public health programs and policies requires rigorous research to guide decision-making and measure their impact[49].
 Such research must be conducted with ethical considerations in mind to ensure that it is responsible, safe, and respectful of the rights and well-being of all involved[50].
-This section outlines the ethics and dissemination plan for a research project on carbon emissions in Kenya, South Africa, and Zimbabwe healthcare facilities.
-We discuss the necessary approvals and certifications, the expertise and skills of the research team, and the measures taken to minimize risks.
-Finally, we address the public disclosure of information and the dissemination plan to ensure the research findings are accessible to all stakeholders.

 Obtaining approvals and certifications in each participating country is necessary to ensure a responsible and ethical approach.